Wudker/Wudker/Portfolio.md

 I designed the custom PCB, selected the electronic components and developed the firmware responsible for BLE communication, battery monitoring and low-power operation.

-A major development goal has been reducing wake-up and reconnection time while maintaining low power consumption.
+The final device integrates the electronics, battery and physical controls into a compact portable enclosure and operates as a standard BLE multimedia controller with compatible phones and computers.

 ### Technologies

 `ESP32-C3` `C/C++` `ESP-IDF` `Bluetooth Low Energy` `BLE HID` `Li-Po battery` `ADC battery monitoring` `PCB design` `Low-power operation`

-### Status 🟡 Working prototype / firmware development
+### Status 🟢 Completed and functional

-A complete working prototype has been built.
+A working hardware prototype and firmware have been completed and tested.
-Current development focuses on power optimization and reducing BLE reconnection time.
+The device successfully operates as a BLE multimedia remote.

 ---